HMS Active (1799): French Revolutionary Wars

 Then she began operating in the English Channel as part of the Channel Fleet.
 She later sailed with a convoy for the Mediterranean.
 In September 1800 she was under the temporary command of Captain John Giffard.
 On 2 October Active and Castor recaptured the brig Stout.

 On 26 January 1801 Active captured the privateer Quinola after a two-hour chase.
 She was armed with 14 guns, 6 and 2-pounders, and carried a crew of 48 men.
 She had sailed from Morlaix the morning before and had not made any captures.

 Giffard then removed to the third rate Magnificent on 23 February.
 Active served in the navy's Egyptian campaign between 8 March 1801 and 2 September, which qualified her officers and crew for the clasp "Egypt" to the Naval General Service Medal that the Admiralty issued in 1847 to all surviving claimants.

 From October Active came under Commander Thomas Shortland, also temporary.
 On 25 October she captured the Genoese pinco St Anna.

 In 1802 Active sailed to Egypt with specie.
 On 7 March she arrived in Lisbon from Gibraltar, together with Constance.
 While the captains were ashore the police of the Guard threw the crews of their barges into subterranean holding cells.
 When the captains went to the office of the Captain of the Regiment of Lisbon, he had the two captains detained as well.
 Although the British consul and others remonstrated, the captains were held overnight before being released.
 The underlying issue may have been a violation of quarantine rules that applied to all vessels coming from the Mediterranean.

 A letter from Gibraltar dated 24 June reported that Triumph and "a frigate" had sailed to Algiers to secure from the Dey the release of British seamen from three vessels that the Algerines had seized and sold the vessels and cargoes on the grounds that the vessels had sailed the Mediterranean with false passes, or old ones issued to other vessels.
 The frigate that accompanied Triumph was Active.

 On 19 September a lightning storm occurred at Gibraltar.
 Ships that sustained strikes, in some cases that caused damage or casualties, included Active, Dragon, Goliath, and Superb.
 A strike destroyed several feet of the topgallant mast on Active and killed the ship's butcher, who had been standing near the main mast with a cleaver in his hand.

+1 September 1803 she was near Gibraltar and, along with HMS Narcissus, spoke with USS New York.